sabry-awad97/learning_rust/Programming_Rust/chapter_2.md

 | Swap | Inside the loop, check if `m` is less than `n`.
 If it is, swap the values of `n` and `m`. |
 | Update | Update the value of `m` to be the remainder of `m` divided by `n`. |
 | Return | The loop ends when `m` becomes zero.
 At this point, `n` is returned as the result. |

+This function has a time complexity of O(log(n)), which means that the number of steps required to compute the GCD grows at most logarithmically with the size of the input numbers.
+This makes the function efficient for calculating the GCD of large numbers.